FSGModding/FS22_Dedi_Companion/README.md

 - #meNoAdmin - Remove admin perms.
 Does not currently work.
 Unable to remove without reconnecting to the server.
 - #makeFM - Not complete.
 Does not currently work.
 - #saveVehicles - Not complete.
 Does not currently work.

+## Special Notes
+- We know that it is possible to have discord to server chat, however that requires FTP access to the server.
+It is not possible to inject data into the server remotely without updating the savegame and restarting the server.
+Farm Sim Game Bot will not support this ability as FTP access can create security concerns.